 Checking is long lengthwise cracks in the veneer layer of an engineered wood floor.
 As with checks, checking can occur when the wood is manufactured at moisture levels that are not compatible with the environment in which it is installed.
 It can also occur with environmental conditions such as excessively low relative humidity following installation.

 While we have addressed the more common wood flooring problems there are many others.
-If you experience wood flooring problems you may wish to engage the services of a National Wood Flooring Association Certified Flooring Inspector such as the Weinheimer Group.
+If you experience wood flooring problems you may wish to engage the services of a Nationally Recognized and Certified Flooring Inspector such as the Weinheimer Group.